mpavlis/postgis_functions/README.md

   - A regular expression pattern (string).

 2. The function import_or\_append can be used to import a single shapefile or append multiple shapefiles in a table in Postgres.
 I created it initially to make it easier to upload Ordnance Survey data that are split into different grids, which makes it time consuming to be appended manually in a single table.
-Four arguments:
+Five arguments:

-  - An odbc connection created with the odbcConnect function from the RODBC library.
+  - DBMS connection created with the dbConnect function from the DBI library.

-  - The directory of the shapefiles (string).
+  - The directory or directories of the shapefiles (string).

+  - The names of shapefiles (the get_shp\_names function can be useful if multiple shapefiles have to be appended) (vector of strings).

+  - The projection (integer, e.g. 27700 for British National Grid.

   - The name of the new table in Postgres (if the table exists it will be dropped) (string).

-  - The names of shapefiles (the get_shp\_names function can be useful if multiple shapefiles have to be appended) (vector of strings).

 3. The function get_field\_names is used internally to obtain the schema of the tables.

 4. The function road_poly\_intersect can be used to intersect a road network with polygons (geographical boundaries).
 Input is a line or multiline geometry and polygon or multipolygon geometry, outputs a line geometry with the fields from both input tables as well as two fields with the area and perimeter of the polygons.
 Four arguments:

-  - An odbc connection created with the odbcConnect function from the RODBC library.
+  - DBMS connection created with the dbConnect function from the DBI library.

   - The name of the road network table (string).